egorsemeniak/MySQL-Python-Connector-for-CSC-424/README.md

 # MySQL-Python-Connector-for-CSC-424
-This code is used to connect Pythin to MySQL and get data from the table This is my code for Lab#2 for CSC 424.
+This code is used to connect Python to MySQL and get data from the table This is my code for Lab#2 for CSC 424.
 Code is meant to connect MySQL database to Python code.
 Python code is prompting user to enter customer #